IliyaAG/cdktf-libvirt-go/README.md

 This project lets you define and deploy virtual machines using **Go code + YAML configuration**.

 Think of it as **Infrastructure as Code**, but with the flexibility of Go and the power of Terraform.
+I created this project to create my own test and training environment faster and easier.
+If needed, you can define the specifications of the machines you want, such as:
+- their number
+- hardware resources
+- base image

+in the **config.yml** file.

+There is also an option for when you need an experimental environment very quickly, you can put the number of machines in the **count** variable so that cdktf creates the same number of machines with the default variables and fills the file with the machine specifications.
 ---

 ## ⚙️ Prerequisites